Corporate Governance

 該当

-• Mr. Masanobu Nakamura has served in prominent positions in major banks and securities companies, and possesses abundant experience and superior insight in regard to corporate management, in addition to extensive international experience.
-Based on the above, the Company has judged that he would help further strengthen the Company’s management system by making recommendations and supervising the overall management of the Company by utilizing his ability and experience.
+• Mr. Masanobu Nakamura has served in prominent positions in major banks and securities companies, and possesses abundant experience and superior insight regarding corporate management, in addition to extensive international experience.
+Based on the above, the Company has judged that he has been helping further strengthen the Company’s management system by making recommendations and supervising the overall management of the Company utilizing his ability and experience.

 • (Designation as an Independent Director)

-Mr. Nakamura was previously an Executive Officer of the Company’s main bank, but approximately 18 years have passed since his retirement.
-The Company did not invite him at the request of a financial institution, but rather at its own discretion, in order to utilize his extensive management experience and broad insight into management of the Company.
-Further, the Company has transactions with a number of financial institutions and is not influenced by any particular financial institution in its management decision-making.
-Based on a consideration of all these factors, the Company has concluded that there is no conflict of interest with ordinary shareholders and has registered him as an Independent Director.
+Mr. Nakamura was previously an executive officer of the Company’s main bank, but approximately 19 years have elapsed since his retirement.
+The Company did not invite him at the request of a financial institution, but rather at its own discretion, to utilize his extensive management experience and broad insight into management of the Company.
+Furthermore, the Company has transactions with multiple financial institutions and is not influenced by any one financial institution in its management decision making.

 Yoshio Fukuda